Native American people

 All of these clothing articles were frequently decorated with colorful beadwork in floral patterns.

 Here is a website with images of

-and some photos and links about Native American Indian dress in general.
+and some photos and links about traditional Native American clothing in general.

 The Tahltans didn't wear long headdresses like the

 Sioux.
 Sometimes men would wear fur caps with feathers at the crown.